budak7273/Woodcutter/README.md

 ## Features

 - Shapeless crafting recipe: 2 Slabs of the same variant -> 1 Plank of that variant
+  - It works in any item placement, but if the slab already has a "stacked vertically" shaped crafting recipe (ex.
+Bamboo slabs), that takes precedence, so don't stack them vertically in the case.
 - Stonecutter recipes for all wood variants described in detail below (including correctly priced Bamboo)
 - Stonecutter recipes for recycling some items described in detail below